Blog

 - Full documentation and attachment access improved workflow precision.

-Avero Diagnostics' transition to LigoLab's integrated solution addressed key challenges, optimized operations, and significantly improved financial and operational outcomes.
+The Avero Diagnostics transition to LigoLab's comprehensive LIS software (with fully integrated laboratory billing solutions) addressed key challenges, optimized operations, and significantly improved both financial and operational outcomes.

-Click HERE to access the entire case study and learn more.
+Click the link below to access the entire case study and learn more.

 Simple Steps to Automate Your Laboratory Billing Process

-Implementing lab billing automation starts with a comprehensive assessment of the organization’s current laboratory billing process.
+Implementing lab revenue cycle management automation starts with a comprehensive assessment of the organization's current laboratory billing process.
 This stage includes:

-- Forming a Cross-Functional Team: Assemble a team that represents the entire laboratory (from the laboratory information system manager to lab billing, and everything in between) to lead the assessment.
+- Forming a Cross-Functional Team: Assemble a team representing the entire laboratory, from the laboratory information system (LIS) manager to lab billing and everything in between.

-- Documenting the Current Lab Workflow: Detail each step of the RCM cycle (payer, client, and patient billing).
+- Documenting the Current Lab Workflow: Detail each step of the RCM cycle, including payer, client, and patient billing.

 - Identifying Inefficiencies: Look for delays, errors, and redundancies in the current laboratory billing process.